Regulatory Compliance

 id_doc_type_code_other

-; signifies an Identification Document Jurisdiction Country; must be one of the values in List of countries accepted by the APIid_doc_jurisdiction_state
+; signifies an Identification Document Jurisdiction Country; must be one of the values in List of countries accepted by the API

-; signifies an Identification Document Jurisdiction State/Province; must be one of the values in List of states/provinces accepted by the APIdevice_type_code
+; signifies an Identification Document Jurisdiction State/Province; must be one of the values in List of states/provinces accepted by the API

 device_type_code_other